FaroukY/FaroukY.github.io/_pages/project.md

 ## Project Tracks

-Choose one of the following four directions.
+Choose one of the following three directions.

 ### Track A: Reproduce a Research Paper (and potentially extend it).